George Mertz New Educator Travel Award

 ____________________

-2022 – Karen Lee – University of Houston
+2022 – Karen Lee – University of Houston, College of Optometry

-2019 – Celia Gong – University of California, Berkeley
+2019 – Celia Gong – University of California, Berkeley, Herbert Wertheim School of Optometry and Vision Science

-2018 – Kate McClure – The Ohio State University
+2018 – Kate McClure – The Ohio State University, College of Optometry

 Eligibility: To be presented annually to a young contact lens optometric educator of the AOCLE who has demonstrated potential leadership in contact lens education.
 One application per school, must be first time AOCLE workshop attendee.